GKAYED/hybrid-spec-framework/TEMPLATE-1-CONVERSATIONAL-BUILD.md

 Please add robust error handling, input validation, and user-friendly error messages for these cases.
 ```

-### Refinement Prompt 3: Performance & UX Polish
+### Refinement prompt 3: Performance & UX polish

 ```
 The functionality is solid.
-Now I want to improve the user experience:
+Now I want to improve the User experience:

 PERFORMANCE:
 - [e.g., "Loading feels slow - can we add loading indicators?"]